facebook/react/docs/docs/tutorial.md

 });
 ```

 Here, `componentWillMount` is a method called automatically by React before a component is rendered.
 The key to dynamic updates is the call to `this.setState()`.
 We replace the old array of comments with the new one from the server and the UI automatically updates itself.
-Because of this reactivity, it is trivial to add live updates.
+Because of this reactivity, it is only a minor change to add live updates.
 We will use simple polling here but you could easily use WebSockets or other technologies.

 ```javascript{3,16-17,31}
 // tutorial14.js